-I’ll be the first to admit that I’m not in great shape.
-I used to be in pretty good shape when I was hiking and climbing every single day, or running every day, but road tripping through all of Latin America has meant more days off than on.
+I’ll be the first to admit that I’m not in great shape, but I’m doing okay.
+I used to be in much better shape when I was hiking and climbing every single day, or actually running every day, but road tripping through all of Latin America has meant more days off than on when it comes to exercising while traveling.

-I like apps and technology, so I utilize these to help guide my exercise, record my results, or simply keep me accountable with built-in reminders.
+I like apps and technology, so I utilize these to help guide my exercise, record my results, or simply keep me accountable with built-in reminders to do some workouts.

-The exercises range from planks, push ups, sit ups, jumping jacks, etc. The only thing you need is a chair or a bed (for step ups and tricep dips).
-If you have a pad or soft surface it’s nice for things like push ups or sit ups, but it isn’t necessary.
+The exercises range from planks, bodyweight squats, push-ups, sit-ups, jumping jacks, etc. The only thing you need is a chair or a bed (for step-ups and tricep dips).
+If you have a pad or carpeted surface it’s nice for things like push-ups or sit-ups, but it isn’t necessary.

 I did these exercises diligently in the weeks leading up to a big climb in the Andes, and I got through it just fine despite the fact that I hadn’t climbed a big peak for over a year.

-In just seven minutes I’m usually huffing and puffing, but if you’re feeling extra energetic, you can do an extra round or two to make it 14 or 21 minutes.
+In just seven minutes I’m usually huffing and puffing thanks to the breaks that flash by in a few seconds, but if you’re feeling extra energetic, you can do an extra round or two to make it 14 or 21 minutes.
+That will definitely kick your butt!
+This is definitely one of the quickest and simplest ways to workout while traveling if you want to maintain a healthy body weight and start sweating.

 Running and traveling are great companions.
 You don’t need much beyond your running shoes and some athletic wear in order to get out there.